 1 teaspoon kosher salt, 1/2 teaspoon black pepper

 In a small bowl, combine the kosher salt and pepper, then generously season both sides of each steak with this mixture.
-Let the steak rest, uncovered, for 30 minutes, at room temperature.
+Let the steaks rest, uncovered, for 30 minutes, at room temperature. **Please note: This resting period prior to cooking is essential for tender and juicy round steak using this high heat, quick method so do not skip it!

 Notes